HR Software Menu Icon

 There are very distinctive images that come to mind when you picture a Christmas party.
 Those images aren’t everyone’s idea of a good time.
 If you want to give your team a great night, they should be able to choose how they participate in the festivities.

-When it comes to food and drink, make sure you have options that fit a range of different lifestyles.
-There’s nothing worse than turning up with an empty stomach, only to realise you can’t dine at the table.
+When it comes to food and drink, make sure you have options that fit a range of dietary requirements.
+There’s nothing worse than turning up with an empty stomach, only to realise you can’t eat anything on the buffet table.

 What happens at the Christmas party doesn’t stay at the Christmas party.
-You’ll be reminded of it when you rock up to the office in 2023.
-Make sure they’re memories you want to remember, and not forget!
+You’ll be reminded of it when you rock up to the office next year, so make sure they’re memories you want to remember, not forget!

-How to Make Sure Your Christmas Party is Merry – Not Messy was last modified: July 22nd, 2024 by Jenny Martin
+How to Make Sure Your Christmas Party is Merry – Not Messy was last modified: August 1st 2025 by Agile Communications

 Book a Demo